Despite some high-profile battles with invasive tui chubs, Diamond Lake remains one of the crown jewels among family trout lakes in Oregon.

-Diamond Lake has gotten more attention in recent years for its invasive tui chub problem, including the 2006 chemical treatment that eradicated the invasive baitfish.
-But since then one of the crown jewels among family trout lakes has come glittering back to life in a hurry.
 Diamond Lake’s famous insect populations have rebounded after being grazed down by the chubs, and fingerling trout stocked in the lake once again pack on an inch or more a month during the season.

 If you’re driving in, give yourself an hour and a half from Klamath Falls, close to two hours from Bend, two and a half hours from Eugene and at least four hours from the Portland area.
+It’s close to Crater Lake National Park.

 Motors are allowed but there is a 10-mph speed limit on the lake.